Skip to main content

 Silent mode

-By default, Hashbot pings your moderator role when a spammer is caught.
-If your server handles a high volume of flagged accounts, enable silent mode to suppress the ping while still logging every action.
+By default, Hashbot posts an alert embed to your log channel whenever a spammer is punished (if no log channel is set, the server owner gets a DM instead).
+If your server handles a high volume of flagged accounts, enable silent mode to suppress these alerts entirely — the configured punishment still runs.

 Scan Spammers